P0cL4bs/kadimus/README.md

 # kadimus
 LFI Scan &amp; Exploit Tool
 --
-kadimus is a tool to check and exploit lfi vulnerability focus on PHP systems
+kadimus is a tool to check for and exploit LFI vulnerabilities, with a focus on PHP systems.

 Features: